-3 Perform the uninstallation as explained in Chapter 6.
+3 Perform the uninstallation as explained in Chapter 6, "Uninstalling the IBM WebSphere Portal Server 6.0 Policy Agent."

 Your answers to the prompts are recorded in the state file.
 When uninstallation is complete, the state file is created in the same directory where the uninstallation program is located.